hypergravity/laspec/README.md

 - for the latest **stable** version: `pip install -U laspec`
 - for the latest **github** version: `pip install -U git+git://github.com/hypergravity/laspec`

+## doumentation

+A documentation on ReadTheDoc will be updated soon ...

+Link to the doc: [https://laspec.readthedocs.io/en/latest/](https://laspec.readthedocs.io/en/latest/)

 ## module structure
 - **binning** \
     module for rebinning spectra